St. James Park

 The stand has a windshield in place at one either that protects the rows up towards the back, but there is no windshield in place at the end nearest to the railway tracks, with just a small wall in place here to offer protection.

 A giant standing terrace that can hold a little under 4,000 people, there are several rows of red metal bars at regular intervals up the stand for supporters to lean on.
-The Thatchers Big Bank additionally contains two covered bays right down at the front which can be used by disabled supporters.
+The Thatchers Big Bank additionally contains two covered bays right down at the front which can be used by disabled supporters, and another disabled bay at the stand's eastern end which is next to the designated Family Area.

 With no supporting pillars coming down from the cantilever roof above, your view from anywhere inside the stand is perfectly clear, though there are no windshields in place at either end to offer protection from the sides.

-Many Exeter City fans will tell that the Thatchers Big Bank is the place to go for the most buoyant atmosphere on a matchday, and it can be an impressive sight when full to the brim with fans.
+Many Exeter City fans will tell you that the Thatchers' Big Bank is the place to go for the most buoyant atmosphere on a matchday, and it can be an impressive sight when full to the brim with fans.

 The IP Office Main Stand consists of a single tier of red seating with the letters ECFC well spread out across the seating blocks.
-The stand additionally contains disabled seating bays towards either end and up at the back is a row of executive boxes.
+The stand additionally contains disabled seating bays in blocks E, H, J and L, and up at the back is a row of executive boxes.
 St. James Park's changing rooms, dugouts and tunnel can also be found in this stand.
+The tunnel is based towards the southern end of the stand.

 With no supporting pillars coming down from the cantilever roof above, your view from anywhere inside the IP Office Main Stand is perfectly clear, though the stand doesn’t have any windshields in place at either end.